Debit cards vs Credit cards

 Although plastic is convenient, that’s hardly worth saddling yourself with a bunch of debt next time you hit the shops.

-If you’re ever planning to borrow money in the future - say, getting a home loan so you can enter the property market - then you’ll need to have a good credit history, so your lender will give you the best deal.
+If you ever want to take out a home loan to buy a house or borrow any other money in the future then you’ll need to have a good credit history to get approved.
 Your current spending habits can help you build that history.

-Credit card: Your credit card use will affect your credit history.
-Responsible spending will build you a reputation as a good borrower and stand you in good stead for borrowing larger amounts of money later or.
-The flip side is that if you lose control of your credit card balance, it will reflect badly on your credit rating, and might even prevent you from securing a loan later on.
+- The flip side, however, is that if you lose control of your credit card balance, it will reflect badly on your credit rating, and might even prevent you from securing a loan later on.

-One of the good things about plastic, is that it’s often safer than carrying a bunch of cash around in your pocket!
+Another good thing about having a credit or debit card is that it tends to be much safer than carrying a bunch of cash around in your pocket!
 Having said that, it comes with a few safety concerns of its own.

-Debit card: Although having a PIN makes debit cards pretty secure, you do have to be careful because it’s a direct link to your money.
-If you lose the card, anyone can pick it up and use it, and if you become the victim of fraud, there’s not much to stop someone cleaning out your account, although if you alert your bank right away, most will reimburse you.
+- This means that if you become the victim of fraud, there’s not much to stop someone from cleaning out your account, although if you alert your bank right away, most will reimburse you.

 Having a piece of plastic in your wallet is all about convenience - so just how hard is it to get your hands on that plastic?

-Which one is best will depend on your spending habits and what you want to get out of your piece of plastic.
-You may even decide to have one of both - a lot of people do - and use one or the other in different situations.
+Which one is best for you will depend on your spending habits and what you want to get out of your piece of plastic.
+You may even decide to have one of both to use for different situations.

 Find a debit card